Geography of the United States: Extremes

-In northern Alaska, tundra and arctic conditions predominate, where the temperature has fallen as low as -80 °F. On the other end of the spectrum, Death Valley, California once reached 134 °F, the highest temperature ever recorded on Earth.
+In northern Alaska, tundra and arctic conditions predominate, and the temperature has fallen as low as -80 °F. On the other end of the spectrum, Death Valley, California once reached 134 °F, the highest temperature ever recorded on Earth.

 On average, the mountains of the western states receive the highest levels of snowfall on Earth.
 The greatest annual snowfall level is at Mount Rainier in Washington, at 692 in; the record there was 1122 in in the winter of 1971–72.
 This record was broken by the Mt.
 Baker Ski Area in northwestern Washington which reported 1140 in of snowfall for the 1998–99 snowfall season.
 Other places with significant snowfall outside the Cascade Range are the Wasatch Mountains in Utah, the San Juan Mountains in Colorado, and the Sierra Nevada in California.

-In the east, the region near the Great Lakes and the mountain of the Northeast receives the most snowfall, although such snowfall levels do not near snowfall levels in the western United States.
+In the east, the region near the Great Lakes and the mountains of the Northeast receive the most snowfall, although they do not near snowfall levels in the western United States.
 Along the northwestern Pacific coast, rainfall is greater than anywhere else in the continental U.S., with Quinault Rainforest in Washington having an average of 137 in.
 Hawaii receives even more, with 404 in measured annually in the Big Bog, in Maui.
 Pago Pago Harbor in American Samoa is the rainiest harbor in the world (because of the 523 meter Rainmaker Mountain).
 The Mojave Desert, in the southwest, is home to the driest locale in the U.S. Yuma, Arizona, has an average of 2.63 in of precipitation each year.

 In central portions of the U.S., tornadoes are more common than anywhere else on Earth and touch down most commonly in the spring and summer.
 Deadly and destructive hurricanes occur almost every year along the Atlantic seaboard and the Gulf of Mexico.
 The Appalachian region and the Midwest experience the worst floods, though virtually no area in the U.S. is immune to flooding.
 The Southwest has the worst droughts; one is thought to have lasted over 500 years and to have hurt Ancestral Pueblo peoples.
 The West is affected by large wildfires each year.